miqbalrr/go-for-rust-rpc/readme.md

 # Go for Rust RPC

-Simple service to access golang and rust via RPC
+Simple service to communicate between GOLANG and RUST via RPC

 ## Usage